Balmoral Cruise Ship

 The traditional Ballindalloch Restaurant stretches the width of the ship; there are also two smaller, attractive restaurants, the Avon and the Spey which have extensive views from floor-to-ceiling windows.
 All three serve formal dinner in two seatings and have open-seating for breakfast and lunch.
 Sumptuous five-course à la carte dinners are manicured affairs that allow the chefs to demonstrate their culinary prowess.
 The buffet-style Palms Café has open-seating for all meals as well as a supper club around midnight.

 The Neptune Lounge features lavishly-costumed revues of West End musical favourites, as well as guest stars from the small screen and big stage.
 Special ‘Theme Nights’ – such as British Night; 60’s and 70’s Night; Black and White Ball; Ladies Night and Tropical Night bring their own magic – none more so than the Crew Show.
 Named after Fred.
 Olsen’s first ship, the Morning Light Pub has a vibe more in common with an ‘All Bar One’ than the ‘Rovers Return’, but popular entertainment is provided by a guitarist and comedians.
-Probably the most serene room on board is the Observatory Lounge where a pianist enhances the ambiance during cocktail hour as well as after dinner.
-In the Card Room passengers can enjoy bridge tournaments and social games.
+Probably the most serene room on board is the Observatory Lounge where a pianist enhances the ambience during cocktail hour as well as after dinner.
+In the Card Room, passengers can enjoy bridge tournaments and social games.
 There’s also a well-stocked library.

 We like the ‘Guest Speakers’ programme which adds a rewarding element to these cruises.
 Recent experts have included TV gardening presenter, Chris Beardshaw; and former editor of the Daily Express, Christopher Ward whose most recent book ‘And The Band Played On’ is the untold story of what happened after the Titanic sank.